brown9804/MicrosoftCloudEssentialsHub/0_Azure/3_AzureAI/14_AIUseCases/1_PDFDocIntelligence/README.md

          - Collect a set of sample documents similar to your PDF example.
          - Label the fields you want to extract using the [Form Recognizer Labeling Tool](https://fott-2-1.azurewebsites.net/).
 Click [here for more information about to use it](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/v21/try-sample-label-tool?view=doc-intel-2.1.0#prerequisites-for-training-a-custom-form-model).
       - **Upload Training Data**: Upload the labeled documents to an Azure Blob Storage container.
-      - Grant the necessary role (`Storage Blob Data Contributor`) to the Document Intelligence Account for the Storage Account to access the information.
+      - Grant the necessary role (`Storage Blob Data Reader`) to the Document Intelligence Account for the Storage Account to access the information.
 Otherwise, you may encounter an error like this:

           <img width="550" alt="image" src="https://github.com/user-attachments/assets/16feb31b-2a0e-4060-8e57-c870240a5109">